jrichards15/jrichards15.github.io/resume.md

 layout: page
 title: Resume
 ---
-A PDF version of this page is available [here](/assets/misc/JR_Resume_F2020.pdf).
+A PDF version of this page is available [here](/assets/misc/JR_Resume_S2022.pdf).
-__Last updated: September 20th, 2020__
+__Last updated: February 1st, 2022__

 ## Education

-### University of Maryland, College Park | Clark School of Engineering (Expected May 2021)
+### University of Maryland, College Park | Clark School of Engineering (May 2021)
 - BS, Computer Engineering; Cumulative GPA: 3.9
 - Courses: Operating Systems, Foundations of Machine Learning, Computer Architecture, Compilers, Algorithms, Digital Logic Design, Computer Architecture, Signals & System Theory, Analog and Digital Electronics, and Organization of Programming Languages

 ## Work Experience

+### AST SpaceMobile | Associate Flight Software Engineer (Jun.
+2021 - Present)
+- Implemented feature updates for low-level and application layer software designed to run on an assortment of ARM Cortex-M7 microcontrollers.
+- Performed board bring-up, test procedures, and hardware maintenance & troubleshooting in an ESD-controlled lab setting utilizing industry-standard tools and components.

+### Research Support Instruments | Software Engineering Intern (May 2019 - Jan.
+2021)
+- Implemented and tested the flight software for an onboard instrument package designed for consumer-grade quadcopters.
+- Utilized an Arduino Nano and an embedded device to transfer data remotely with a ground station, allowing for scientifically significant data collection with a +/-3% error threshold.
+- Implemented a custom desktop application to enhance user interactions with the instrument package in Python.

 ### UMD Department of Computer Science | Teaching Assistant (Jan.
-2020 - Present)
+2020 - Dec.
+2020)
 - Tutored students in office hours on OCaml, Ruby, and general programming language concepts.
 - Assisted in the creation of course materials alongside 30 other undergraduate teaching assistants for CMSC330.

-### Research Support Instruments | Software Engineering Intern (May 2019 - Sept.
-2020)
-- Implemented and tested the flight software for an onboard instrument package designed for consumer-grade quadcopters.
-- Utilized an Arduino Nano and an embedded device to transfer data remotely with a ground station, allowing for scientifically significant data collection with a +/-3% error threshold.
-- Implemented a custom desktop application to enhance user interactions with the instrument package in Python.

 ### Salem Art Association | Logistics Intern (Jun 2018. - Jul.
 2018)
 - Volunteer coordinator of thirty people collecting trash, recycling, and composed over the course of a three-day festival hosting 30,000 people.